-This quickstart walks the streams modality end to end: the control plane creates a live input, mints a signed playback URL, and the data plane opens a browser viewer that yields CMAF chunks.
-Replace streams with any other modality (voice, robotics, games, data) — they all follow the same shape.
+This quickstart shows the streams modality end to end.
+The control plane creates a live input and mints a signed playback URL.
+The data plane opens a browser viewer that yields CMAF chunks.
+You can replace streams with any other modality (voice, robotics, games, data).
+All modalities follow the same shape.

 1. Install